openmm/openmm/docs-source/usersguide/application.rst

     simulation = Simulation(prmtop.topology, system, integrator)
     simulation.context.setPositions(inpcrd.positions)

-Notice that we now get the topology from the prmtop file and the atom positions from the inpcrd file.
-In the previous section, both of these came from a PDB file, but AMBER puts the topology and positions in separate files.
+Notice that we now get the topology from the :file:`prmtop` file and the atom positions from the :file:`inpcrd` file.
+In the previous section, both of these came from a PDB file, but Amber puts the topology and positions in separate files.

 .. _using_gromacs_files: